Luke-Soko/digester_efficiency/index.md

 ![Octocat](CM_and_Plug_histo.png)

-Some of the "Biogas_ft3/cow" histograms feature clear outliers and right skew distributions.
+The daily biogas generation is a number that is reported to the EPA by the farm; it is not a calculated number.
+Digester owners could misreport their daily biogas production, thereby skewing the distribution of this dataset.
+The histograms of the digester daily biogas per animal distributions are almost all right skewed (a few over-optimistic owners) and contain clear outliers.

 I built functions to filter out outliers to help solve for a more accuate mean daily biogas production per cow.
 The "95% confidence interval filter for data - 2 standard deviations", removes any data above the 97.5 percentile of the distribution and below the 2.5 percentile of the distribution.
 Therefore, that function removes all data outside of two standard deviations of the mean.
 The "68% confidence interval filer for data - 1 standard deviation" removes any data above the 84 percentile of the distribution and below the 16 percentile of the distribution.
 Therefore, that function removes all data outside of one standard deviations of the mean.

 ```js
 #95% confidence interval filter for data - 2 standard deviations